lhoeg/responses-api-gem/README.md

-# Responses API Gem
+# Typeform Responses API Gem

-Welcome to the Responses API Gem!
+Welcome to the Typeform Responses API Gem!
 This gem provides a way of interacting with [Typeforms Responses API](https://developer.typeform.com/responses/) if you are programming in Ruby.

 This gem is heavily inspired by [Typeform/create-api-gem](https://github.com/Typeform/create-api-gem).